St Leonard and St Catherine, Drayton St Leonard

 We support the Wallingford Foodbank, a basket for donations is provided just inside the door on the pew seat on the left.
 Donations are offered at the alter during Sunday service before going to the foodbank.
 Contact the Vicar if you need help from the food bank.
 More Foodbank information can be found on the Drayton St Leonard website.

 Our main annual fundraiser, is the Church Fête, organised by a committee from the whole village.
+It is usually held in June or July, see the Drayton St Leonard website or click on events above for more information.

 The whole village, not just churchgoers, support the church in many other ways too, including bellringing, flower arranging, choir singing at the Carol service and grounds maintenance.